ChrisDelf/mud_backend/README.md

 type:get
 #
-/game/monsterlist/{mapid}.
+/game/monsterlist/{mapid}

-Description:.
+Description:

-Returns a list of monsters related to the map that is generated.
+Returns a list of monsters related to the map that is generated

 #

 type:get
 #
-/game/generatemap/{userid}.
+/game/generatemap/{userid}
-Description:.
+Description:
-Generates a dungeon map and returns the map and user object.
+Generates a dungeon map and returns the map and user object

 example output: